neonmik/Wave-Machine-Firmware/README.md

 - Improve Mod code:
     - Add a ramp down feature when switching between destinations - could be difficult.
-    - Add a temp sync function.
+    - Add a tempo sync function.
     - _currently_ impossible due to over extending the processor...
 Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.

-- Implement USB-MIDI and MIDI:
-    - Notes - MIDI IN calls the same functions to the mailbox as Keys, MIDI OUT will call from Note Priority
-    - CC controls - Should add a functionality on the controls/UI function?
-    - Tempo - BEAT_CLOCK(core0) needs to be updated from MIDI IN on core1

 - Arp code:
     - Add proper Latch feature that can work on a time based chord played type thing - I.e. you chould play two notes and then a few mills later play 5 notes and the original two notes would clear and it would hold the 5 new notes, and so on. might need some sort of time out feature.